 Longer opinion submissions, or “Op-Eds,” are also welcome.
-Op-Eds should not exceed 1000 words in length, and can be about any contemporary issue relevant to the University community & Ann Arbor.
+Op-Eds should not exceed 1000 words in length, and can be about any contemporary issue specifically relevant to the University community or Ann Arbor.
 Op-Eds can be written by individuals or groups.
 Op-Eds can be published anonymously if there exists a compelling reason, but per The Daily’s bylaws the identity of the author(s) must be disclosed to the Editorial Page Editor, the Managing Editor and the Editor In Chief.

 The Michigan Daily does not publish Letters to the Editor or Op-Eds that have been previously or will be published elsewhere.
 Likewise, the paper does not publish pieces created for another purpose, such as class assignments.

 Any sources utilized in a Letter to the Editor or Op-Ed should be hyperlinked, if possible.